American Yakuza: Production

 American Yakuza along with Blue Tiger was announced as a part of a series of co-productions between First Look Studios and Japanese company Ozla Productions.
 The films in question were intended to be a mixture of Japanese and American cultures in the action-adventure genre.
 These films were part of a short lived venture by Toei Company to produce higher end V-Cinema releases under the imprint V-America with Toei partnering with international partners as to ensure their financial exposure was the same as one of their own locally produced V-Cinema projects.

-The film was from June 18 through July 1 of 1993.
+Filming took place in Los Angeles from June 18 through July 1 of 1993.

 Release

+The film premiered in Japan on December 22, 1993.
 In February 1994 at the American Film Market, it was announced Overseas Filmgroup had secured a deal with HBO to premier the film on March 10, 1994.
 American Yakuza was released on home video on February 14, 1995.

 Due to the successful sales of American Yakuza the company moved forward on another film centering around the Yakuza with No Way Back.
+The unrelated film Back to Back, also starring Ryo Ishibashi, was also released as American Yakuza 2.